BenLangmead/myrna/MANUAL.markdown

 3. In a web browser, go to the [Myrna web interface]

 4. Fill in the form according to your job's parameters.
 We recommend filling in and validating the "AWS ID" and "AWS Secret Key" fields first.
-Also, when entering S3 URLs (e.g. "Input URL" and "Output URL"), we recommend that users validate the entered URLs by clicking the link below it.
+Also, when entering S3 URLs (e.g. "Input URL" and "Output URL"), we recommend validating the entered URLs by clicking the link below it.
 This avoids failed jobs due to simple URL issues (e.g. non-existence of the "Input URL").
 For examples of how to fill in this form, see the [Yeast EMR] and [Human EMR] examples.

 [Monitoring your EMR jobs]: #monitoring-your-emr-jobs